Krystiankr/PYQT5/README.md

 * recently I added a new functionality, namely a graph that allows us to follow our previous actions jump up is a good answer, jump down is a wrong answer
 * the pool of words from which words are currently drawn, after each good answer, a given word falls out of our pool and we will be able to answer it only on the next circulation, i.e. how we will answer each word correctly
 * the program is made in such a way that the third time we answer the word correctly with 100% because otherwise the next word cannot be randomized, it is done for two reasons, the first to see the correct translation of the word, second, so that the case does not draw two words at the same time, which happened to me more than once when using this program.

+To run this program you need libraries like: pandas, pyttsx3, patplotlib, numpy
 </br>
 The current version of the program looks like this